 - 1. Formulates guidelines and policies that meet federal regulations, incorporates the ethical concerns for the entire university community, and reflects the particular needs of the university's researchers.
-These guidelines and policies are to be approved by the Vice President for Academic Affairs. - 2.
-Provides information to researchers as to the appropriate means for protecting the rights and welfare of subjects, securing the effective, free, informed consent of human subjects, and fulfilling federal, local and university standards regarding human research; - 3.
+These guidelines and policies are to be approved by the Executive Vice President for Strategy Operations in consultation with the Vice President of Academic Affairs. - 2.
+Provides information to researchers as to the appropriate means for protecting the rights and welfare of subjects, securing the effective, free, informed consent of human subjects, and fulfilling federal, local and the standards of the university regarding human research; - 3.
 In its status as the Institutional Research Review Board for the university, the Committee reviews all proposals for human research submitted to the Committee by faculty, student, or administrative researchers to assure concordance with aforementioned guidelines.
 The guidelines shall specify which research is included and which is exempt from the Committee's review (See Volume II, Subsection 2.7.1 for Guidelines); and - 4.
 Maintains adequate records and confidentiality and prepares a yearly report for the President on the research approved.